 - Loss of appetite

 In order to alleviate any potential severe withdrawal symptoms from occurring, it is essential that one seek professional medical guidance when considering detoxing off synthetic drugs.

 If you, or someone you know, is using designer/synthetic drugs, it is imperative that you overcome your addiction through seeking a medically-safe detox protocol by either going to a drug rehab center or seeing a medical doctor.
 Attending an inpatient/intensive outpatient drug rehab center can help you uncover the underlying reasons why you are abusing drugs in the first place, such as coping with emotional distress or trauma, in order to prevent future drug use from occurring.
 Because designer drugs can cause a host of adverse physical and psychological effects to the user, seeking help at the first signs of abuse is essential.
 Getting the help you need now will set you up for a lifetime sobriety, where drug use will no longer define you.
-Reach out to an inpatient/intensive outpatient drug rehab center today so you can get the help you need and deserve.
+Reach out to our inpatient and outpatient rehab in Austin today so you can get the help you need and deserve.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.

 - Loria K. One in 10 people around the world gets high off designer drugs.
 Business Insider.
 Published May 2, 2015.
 Accessed June 24, 2022. https://www.businessinsider.com/synthetic-designer-drugs-are-shockingly-common-2015-5